oren00/oren00.github.io/_posts/2014-04-30-getting-out-of-your-comfort-zone.md

 title: Getting Out of Your Comfort Zone
 date: 2014-04-30
 description: Design happens out of your comfort zone.
+excerpt: I grew custom to designing behind a desk.
+In design school, my professors encouraged us to hold studio time.
+They also encouraged user involvement and testing.
+At my internship and later full time job, part of my responsibilities incuded usability testing.
+This was scheduled and sporadic.
+The rest of the time I was either in my cubicle or at a clients site designing heads down.
+It was not until I started Great Job that I took the full plunge into incorporating codesigning with my partner Jordan, clients, and users.
 keywords: design,testing
 ---